 - Finding suitable bases for co-location has been a challenge.
 Having succeeded in Holywell there is now a way forward to pick up the pace for co-location in the other two localities once bases of a suitable size have been identified. - Achievement of the outcome is subject to all partners being able to fully contribute to plans.

-2. Support the introduction of Enhanced Care Services (ECS) in the North East and South Localities by autumn 2013 West locality I oy summer 2013 and ii n the North Progress Status Progress RAG Α Outcome RAG G
+2. Support the introduction of Enhanced Care Services (ECS) in the North West locality by summer 2013 and in the North East and South Localities by autumn 2013